1.0x

 Strategies:

 Clear highlights dopamine’s role in habit formation — not just in reward, but in anticipation.
-Craving is key.
+Craving is key, as dopamine spikes when we anticipate pleasure, motivating us to act.
+This connects to operant conditioning, where behaviors followed by positive reinforcement are more likely to be repeated.

 The 3rd Law: Make It Easy